 - Strictly necessary cookies:You cannot opt out of these cookies, which are essential for the provision of the Sites and any requested Services.

 - Performance cookies:These cookies provide statistical information on site usage, such as web analytics.

 - Functional cookies:These cookies allow the provision of enhanced functionality and personalization.
 They may be set by us or by third-party providers whose services we have added to our pages.

-- Targeting/advertising cookies:These cookies are used to create profiles or personalize content to serve you online targeted advertisements that we think are most relevant to you.
+- Targeting/advertising cookies:These cookies are used to create profiles or personalize content to provide you with online targeted advertisements that we think are most relevant to you.

-You can control and/or opt out of these cookies and tracking technologies as described below.
+You must opt in to all but strictly necessary cookies and you can control these cookies and tracking technologies, as described below.